1. New grant requirement: moving from DUNS number to Unique Entity ID (UEI)

 - Instructions for Certification - Electronic signatures of Project Director and Fiscal Agent indicate their approval of this required language on all Federal awards.

-5. Consult with NMHC staff re: saved Draft Application
+5. Consult with NMHC staff regarding the saved draft application

 All returning and new applicants must consult with NMHC staff before submitting a final grant application.
 This requirement is intended to improve each applicant’s chances of being funded by dealing with problems, missing information, budget questions, and eligibility issues early enough to allow for corrections.